 “All good men wear trousers,” she told me.
 No, I’m not making that up.

 Managers’ managers were called in.
 The entire scene was now a gaggle of underpaid idiots with whom I was engaged in an epic warfare of wits.
 I held my ground.
 Veins snapped.
 Rising blood pressures blurred vision.
 With a clenched jaw, I explained that I was getting on the plane, one way or another.
 I made claims that would have gotten me gunned down on the spot within TSA jurisdiction.

-The airline explained that even if they let me on board that I would be seized in Riyadh.
-Seized?
+A Saudi Arabian Airlines representative explained that even if they let me on board that I would be seized in Riyadh.
+Seized?!
 Seized.
-A man tackled and locked away because of his fashion or lack thereof.
+I would become a man tackled and locked away in the Muslim world because of his fashion or lack thereof.
 We live in a very strange world indeed.

 Our debate began to make all parties grow weary.
 Two unstoppable forces had clashed head on.
 Onlookers were treated to the equivalent of the ending to any given Transformers movie.
 Or possibly worse, one of the Matrix sequels.
 It was like grinding through Neo battling Agent Smith for 45 minutes, minus the flying concrete and shattering of office buildings.

 Could my fragile intentions of coming home for Christmas actually be smeared like an interstate insect?
 Could one irate, bureaucrat bulldog behind the wheel make such a deadly impact in my life?
 Stretching rules can be fun sport, but not when expensive tickets and family are on the line.